2021.10.05

 A: I think that for any building to last a long time, there should be thorough discussion about what kind of construction method should be used and what kind of shape it should be restored in.
 Notre Dame Cathedral was destroyed during the French Revolution, and in the 19th century, French architect Viollet-le-Duc (1814-79) restored it to a thoroughly Gothic style, but it was completely different from its previous appearance.
 The interior was also in Romanesque style.
 I think that reconstruction will be done taking this history into account [Photo 3].
 Tokyo Station was also restored to its original dome roof after discussions about which era's design should be restored, whether to the triangular roof that symbolizes postwar reconstruction or the dome roof from before.
 Shuri Castle was immediately called for to be rebuilt because local residents felt a strong sense of identity.
 That is the power that architecture originally has, but I think it does not exist in modern urban architecture.
 I think the reason why people in Tokyo cannot feel attached to their homes is because they have forgotten what it means to "continue to live there."

-I will soon be retiring, so after that, I would like to be involved in the town development of Kaseda, where I live now.
-I feel that town development can only be achieved if you live in the area for a long time.
-While there is a charm unique to historical areas, it is not easy to get there.
-In fact, my father's childhood home is in Kaseda, and when it was decided to demolish it, I applied for the Housing and Town Development Project (Ministry of Land, Infrastructure, Transport and Tourism) that JIA was looking for, and was selected, which led to me teaching at Kagoshima University.
-That was also because I joined JIA at the recommendation of my boss when I was at Mitsubishi Jisho Design, and you never know what will lead to something.
-I would like to take the time to gain trust and get to know the area, and be involved in the preservation and restoration of architecture.
+I'll soon be retiring, and after that, I'd like to get involved in urban development in Kaseda, where I currently live.
+I believe that urban development can only be achieved by actually living in the area for a long time.
+While a historic region has its own unique charm, it's not always easy.
+In fact, my father's childhood home is in Kaseda, and when it was decided to demolish it, I applied for and was selected for the Housing and Urban Development Leaders Project (Ministry of Land, Infrastructure, Transport and Tourism) that JIA was recruiting for, which led to my opportunity to teach at Kagoshima University.
+That was also because I joined JIA at the recommendation of my boss while I was at Mitsubishi Jisho Design, and you never know what connections will come your way.
+I hope to get to know the area and gain its trust over time, and then become involved in the preservation and restoration of architecture.

 [Photo: provided by Toru Ajisaka]